afreeman100/Python-Raytracer/README.md

 # Raytracer
 A raytracer created for advanced computer graphics.
 Includes diffuse + specular lighting, shadows, and can render geometry loaded from OBJ files.
-Objects can have procedurally generate marble textures applied to them using Perlin noise.
+Objects can have procedurally generated marble textures applied to them using Perlin noise.

 <p align="center">